 Moods are radioactive.
-You can start with a delightful day, and then someone calls you, ‘radiates’ their moods to you, and changes your mood for the rest of the day.
+You step into your delightful morning, and then someone can call you, ‘radiate’ their negative moods towards you and change your mood for the rest of the day.

 In various parts of the world, the weather is unpredictable.
 If you visit London, for example, even if it looks gorgeously warm outside, even if the forecast says the weather will stay that way, it can still be pouring later that day.

 Because of it, Londoners don’t take that unpredictability personally.
 The rain is not trying to ruin your plan.
 It just is.
 So, they don’t tie the success or failure of their day to the fluctuating weather.

 People’s moods are like the weather.
 When someone is suddenly upset, rude, or sad, when their reaction is disproportionate to what you just did, it is rarely about you.
 And you can’t always anticipate when that will happen.

 What you need then is to ‘bring an umbrella’.
 You prepare and deal with that unpredictability, without taking it personally.